 As you learn programming techniques, algorithms, and languages in order to become a Data Scientist or to deepen your knowledge, you should not FORGET math.

 It is often better to know the basics of algorithms you will be using than to be a simple performer.
-Therefore, a solid understanding of mathematics will give you a competitive advantage among your peers.
+Therefore, a solid understanding of mathematics will give you a competitive advantage over your peers.

 Consider a developer or an analyst.
 They can process a lot of data and information, but they are not interested in modeling that data.
 Often the emphasis is on using the data for an immediate need rather than on deep scientific exploration.